 Professor of Science communication

-I am a communication scholar who wants to improve the interaction between science and society by studying how science communication works.
-The general public knows me for my popular science columns, blogs, books and television work.
-I have also written several books on science communication.
+Ionica Smeets is a communication scholar who wants to improve the interaction between science and society by studying how science communication works.
+The general public knows her for her popular science columns, blogs, books and television work.
+She has also written several books on science communication.

 Ionica Smeets’ main research interest is bridging the gap between experts and the general public.
 She believes it is important to connect citizens and science, because science is a part of society.
 Researchers should both communicate their results to the public in the best possible way and listen to what society demands from them.